The men are building a wall.

 On top of the wall is a large cobalt blue radio

-With armoured sides and black rubber
+With armoured sides

-Like a hornet trapped
+Singing like a hornet

-In an ear trumpet.
+Trapped in an ear trumpet.

 It is built for being Humpty Dumptied